prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 {{< figure src="/img/move-libray-jcenter-to-maven/sign-terminal.png" link="/img/move-libray-jcenter-to-maven/sign-terminal.png" >}}

 Remember that all the files uploaded to MavenCentral must be signed.
-In my case, I have to sign the *.aar* file, the *.pom* and the *jar* that contains the sources and the *javadoc* of the library.
+In my case, I have to sign the *.aar* file, the *.pom* and the *jar* that contains the sources and the *JavaDoc* of the library.

 The signing command produces a *.asc* file, that must be uploaded as well on MavenCentral.

-{{< figure src="/img/move-libray-jcenter-to-maven/signed-files.png" link="/img/move-libray-jcenter-to-maven/signed-files.png" caption="Folder with signed items" >}}
+{{< figure src="/img/move-libray-jcenter-to-maven/signed-files.png" link="/img/move-libray-jcenter-to-maven/signed-files.png" >}}

 ## Manual upload artifacts